Unions oppose plan to move NBA, NHL teams to northern Virginia, another blow to Youngkin-backed deal

 The governor was already facing obstacles in the Democratic-controlled Legislature, particularly in the state Senate, where he has so far been unable to convince leaders to advance a bill underpinning the deal.

-The House of Delegates has passedits version of the legislation necessary for the relocation to go forward.
-But Democratic leaders from both chambers have made clear they wanted labor's voice heard in the negotiations over the deal.
-Talks have grown to encompass a range of unrelated Democratic priorities, from toll relief in the Hampton Roads region to education funding.
+The House of Delegates has passed its version of the legislation necessary for the relocation to go forward.
+But Democratic leaders from both chambers have made clear they wanted labor's voice heard in the negotiations over the deal, which have grown to encompass a range of unrelated Democratic priorities.

-“It’s not good,” Sen. Adam Ebbin, a Democrat whose district includes Alexandria and who has not committed to supporting the project, said of Tuesday's developments.

-Ebbin has long said labor unions’ concerns were a top priority of his in evaluating the proposal.

 Senate Majority Leader Scott Surovell — who sponsored his chamber's version of the bill without fully endorsing the project — said labor's opposition won’t make it any easier to get the legislation across the finish line.
 But he stopped short of saying the matter was dead and laid blame with Youngkin for the impasse, saying he'd personally been working to get this piece of the puzzle solved since before the legislative session.